zzzprojects/docs/entityframework-classic.net/pages/features/also-include.md

 # AlsoInclude

 ## Description
 You can chain multiple related objects to the query result by using the `AlsoInclude` and `ThenInclude` methods.
 The `AlsoInclude` method doesn't move the chaining level.
-It allows to include multiple related objects from the same level.
+It allows you to include multiple related objects from the same level.

 `AlsoInclude` is a syntactic sugar method to make it easier and clearer to include multiple related objects.